 In addition, the Creative Wales team has sought the views of the Books Council of Wales on opportunities to resume activity and support recovery in the publishing sector.

-For each specialist area, consideration has been given to developing an approach for a phased return to activity and opportunities that can be presented to the Welsh Government as part of each 21 day review.
+For each specialist area, consideration has been given to developing an approach for a phased return to activity and opportunities that can be presented to the Welsh Government as part of reviews.
 Many of the issues are shared across the sector.
 However, there are also a number of issues and challenges that are very specific to each of the areas identified.

 The following section provides a summary of the current situation in Welsh Government’s four creative industries priority sectors, and work undertaken to develop guidance to support a safe and practical resuming of activity.